Majid Kalakani: Biography

-Majid Kalakani was born in 1939 in the village of Kalakan in Shomali Plain.
+Majid Kalakani was born in 1939 in the village of Kalakan in Shomali Plain of ethnic Tajik origin.
 In 1945 his father and grandfather were arrested and executed by the Mohammad Hashim Khan regime.
 Kalakani was a Maoist activist in the 1960s and a member of the movement Shalleh-ye Javiyd.
 In 1978, Kalakani founded SAMA.
 He was a leader of the Maoist resistance against the PDPA regime and Soviet invasion.
 In 1979 he founded the United National Front of Afghanistan.
 On 27 February 1980 Majid Kalakani was arrested near Kabul as the result of the 3 Hut uprising against Soviet occupation.
 He was executed on June 8, 1980.